-• The category of "Aided Cases" has improved from previous years.
-It, also indicates, on occasion, that our patients honor their clinic appointments above their general state of health.
+The category of "Aided Cases" has been consistent with previous years.
+It was apparent that our patients had honored their appointments above their general state of health.
+This fiscal year ending June 30, 2017 has shown a stark improvement in the patient category of aided cases.

-ASPECT OF CONCERN: Educating our patient remains a high priority.
-ACTION: The Quality Assurance Committee deliberates on improving the general health of our patients by providing them with constructive information.
+ASPECT OF CONCERN: Educating our patient population relative to their health.
+ACTION: The Quality Assurance Committee deliberated on improving the general health of our patients by providing them with constructive information which was the impetus to the statics acquired for this report.

-• "Security is everyone's business" and as such employees and students are anticipated to be vigilant.
+"Security is everyone's business" and as such employees and students are anticipated to be vigilant.

 ASPECT OF CONCERN: The overall safety of our students, patients, visitors and staff.
 ACTION: Security officers observing property left in treatment rooms will continue to close the treatment room doors.
 At the end of the business day, property will continue to be removed to the security office for their safekeeping.
-Complaints requiring NYPD intervention will be handled by the Director and (or) his designee who will solicit assistance from a sector car or present at the precinct of occurrence.
+Complaints requiring NYPD intervention will be handled by the Director and (or) his assistant who will solicit assistance from a sector car or present at the precinct of occurrence.
 Disorderly behavior and environmental issues will be addressed expeditiously by security personnel with assistance from Maintenance when appropriate.
+It is also the intent of the shuttle service to provide transportation for students who may remain on campus until the library closes at 11p/m/ this shuttle will be depart at 11:15p.m.
+Monday through Thursday and will transport to 86th Street and Lexington or Broadway.
+Additionally, security hardware has been put in place to provide a safer environment relative to an episode with an active shooter.

-• Environmental Safety and Security Rounds
+Environmental Safety and Security Rounds

-ASPECT OF CONCERN: The "Environmental Safety and Security Checklists" are completed by security officers ensuring that the environment's risks are minimized.
+ASPECT OF CONCERN: The "Environmental Safety and Security Checklists" are completed by security officers daily ensuring that the environment is free of risks.
 Risks that include, but not limited to, obstructions to egress in the event of an evacuation, emergency light failures and other risks associated with safety.